aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/bordercollection/_index.md

 ```

-Gets or sets the style of Diagonal lines.
+the style of Diagonal lines.

 **Returns:**
 int